Marketing Plan Template

 While there are many useful diagrams that marketers can use in their planning, nothing beats a solid marketing plan.
 A marketing plan defines goals, strategies, and key performance indicators for your organization to guide your choices.
 The carefully crafted goals and strategies in your plan will help you create marketing campaign templates that get you where you want to go.
 Likewise, you can compare a proposed campaign to your marketing plan.
 If it does not support the goals outlined in your plan, you’ll know to shelve it.

 Of course, a poorly constructed marketing plan won’t get you very far.
-If your goals are vague or unreachable, for example, it will be difficult to know if you’re making progress toward them.
+For example, if your goals are vague or unreachable, it will be difficult to know if you’re making progress toward them.
 You need to construct a marketing plan that is specific enough to provide meaningful guidance—and you can get started with a solid marketing strategy template.

 Building an effective marketing plan